Fourqua/Roblox-Development-Toolkit/BanKickManager/README.md

 Your UserId isn't in the `AUTHORIZED` table in the `BanKickServerlua`.
 Make sure to add it there.

 **Banned player can still join** -
-Make sure `BanKickServer.lua` is a `Script` in `ServerScriptService`.
+Make sure `BanKickManager.lua` is a `Script` in `ServerScriptService`.
 The ban check on join only runs server side.

 **Unban requires UserId not username** -
 Use their UserId directly with `/unban`.